Baltic Travel Itineraries

 Is it easy to travel between the Baltic countries?

 Yes.
 Buses and trains are frequent, reliable, and inexpensive.
-A car is recommended if you prefer exploring national parks or coastal towns.
+Car Hire is recommended if you prefer exploring national parks or coastal towns.

 Affiliate Disclosure